Exposing Medical Students to Orthopaedic Surgery Subspecialties

 Adult Spine

-Through exposure to caring for patients with spine related deformities and injuries in the hospital and at outpatient clinics, we provide an introduction to outpatient assessment and inpatient management of people with a wide variety of spinal disorders.
+Through exposure to caring for patients with spine-related deformities and injuries in the hospital and at outpatient clinics, we provide an introduction to outpatient assessment and inpatient management for people with a wide variety of spinal disorders.

 You will learn to properly assess patients with low back pain, and spinal injuries with neurological involvement.